 We operate an electricity distribution network delivering power to five million people with 13,000 km of overhead lines, over 44,800 km of underground cables, almost 84,000 items of switchgear and more than 35,000 transformers.
-We do this through a workforce of 2,000 people; a large contractor workforce; a fleet of over 1,000 commercial vehicles, trailers and items of mobile plant; and 15 depot and office sites.
-Consequently, our activities create both risks and opportunities in regard to their impact on the environment.
+We do this through a workforce of more than 2,000 people; a large contractor workforce; a fleet of over 1,000 commercial vehicles, trailers and items of mobile plant; and 15 depot and office sites.
+Consequently, our activities create both risks and opportunities with regards to their impact on the environment.

-The environmental risks we manage include those associated with holdings of electrical insulating oil (some of which may contain a constituent of polychlorinated biphenyl), waste management, vehicle emissions, holdings of sulphur hexafluoride gas (SF6) and work in environmentally sensitive areas.
+The environmental risks we manage include those associated with holdings of electrical insulating oil (some of which may contain a constituent of polychlorinated biphenyl), waste management, vehicle emissions, holdings of sulphur hexafluoride gas (SF_6) and work in environmentally sensitive areas.

 We have opportunities to minimise resource use and reduce waste to landfill.
-As the electricity distribution network operator for the north west of England we also have a key role to play in enabling the transition of our region to zero carbon energy, supporting the UK as a whole and our region in meeting its climate change targets.
-Our network covers the most beautiful scenery within the UK and some of the areas make the maintenance of our assets challenging due to the rural locations and distances that are covered.
+As the electricity distribution network operator for the North West of England we also have a key role to play in enabling the transition of our region to zero carbon energy, supporting the UK as a whole and our region in meeting its climate change targets.

+Our network covers some of the most beautiful scenery within the UK and some of the areas make the maintenance of our assets challenging due to the rural locations and distances that are covered.
 We have a duty to maintain the network as well as maintain, protect and improve the environment we operate in, including;

-- Ensure environmental planning is considered through all our design, planning and construction phases; - Reduction of our carbon footprint; - Protecting areas of outstanding natural beauty; - Continue to improve distribution losses; - Reduce SF6 emissions and oil leaks; and - Use innovation and stakeholder engagement to reduce our environmental impact.
+- Ensuring environmental planning is considered through all our design, planning and construction phases; - · Reduction of our carbon footprint; - Protecting areas of outstanding natural beauty; - · Continuing to improve distribution losses; - Reduce SF6 emissions and oil leaks; and - Using innovation and stakeholder engagement to reduce our environmental impact.

-Recognition of these obligations is reflected in our environment and energy management policy.
+These obligations are reflected in our environment and energy management policy.